how to know if you have a thyroid problem

 • General weakness

-Sometimes Graves’ disease causes hyperthyroidism.
-Graves’ disease is an autoimmune condition.
-Your immune system attacks your thyroid gland, causing it to make more hormones than you need.
+While less common, more than one cause can lead to hyperthyroidism.
+Graves’ disease is an autoimmune condition in which your immune system attacks your thyroid gland, causing it to make more hormones than you need.

-To diagnose hypothyroidism, your doctor orders a TSH test and T4 test to measure the hormones in your system.
+To diagnose hypothyroidism, your doctor will order tests for thyroid-stimulating hormone (TSH) and thyroxine (T4).
+These tests measure the hormone levels in your body.
 The results help your doctor understand how your thyroid works.

 Treatments for thyroid problems